 In addition to preventing bleed through, BIN Shellac sticks to any surface without sanding.
 It can be used inside or for spot-priming outside and it can also be used under-or-over any chalk, milk, latex or oil based paint.
 It dries really fast, too.
 Once applied, it dries to the touch in about 10 to 15 minutes.
 Once it’s completely dry, I like to sand it with a 220 grit sandpaper before I apply my paint color to give it a super smooth finish.

 Thank you so much for stopping by for #TuesdayTipsWithFallon!
-Make sure you tune in each week for a new tip!
+Make sure you tune in every other week for a new tip!
 If you want to save this blog post, just pin it to your Pinterest page and/or feel free to share it elsewhere.
-Don’t forget to tune in to my Facebook page tomorrow to read about my #WomenInBusinessWednesday!!
 Thanks again!
 Happy Priming!!